Log Calabi-Yau surfaces and Jeffrey-Kirwan residues: Recollections on the GHK family

 as scattering diagrams for $P_{\bar{\varphi}}$.
 Here, $m_1, \ldots, m_n$ denote the rays of the toric fan $\bar{\Sigma}$, and $\bar{\varphi}\!: \bar{B} \to P \otimes \R$ is the canonical convex piecewise linear function determined by the bending parameters $\bar{\varphi}(m_i) = p^*[ \bar{D}_i]$.

 Another important aspect of the GHK family is given by the periods conjecture, \cite{ghk} Conjecture 0.20.
-In \cite{ghk}, Section 0.5.4, a proof is announced in our case when $(D_i \cdot D_j)$ is not negative semidefinite.
+In \cite{ghk}, Section 0.5.4, this is claimed in our case when $(D_i \cdot D_j)$ is not negative semidefinite, and a proof also recently appeared in \cite{LaiZhou}.
 Thus, in this case, it is known that the local system over the locus of smooth fibres $S^o \subset S$ given by

 where $\gamma_s$ denotes the (monodromy invariant) class of a suitable real torus (the class of the fibre of a Lagrangian fibration), is trivial.
 Moreover, we can identify each fibre canonically with the lattice